 As an Amazon Associate, I earn from qualifying purchases.

 Some of my very favorite recipes are ones that help you make something that you would typically buy at the store into an amazing homemade version that is simple and infinitely better than storebought!
-Recipes like pizza sauce, taco sauce, pesto, and ranch dressing come to mind first because I like to have these on hand at all times.
+Recipes like 5 minute pizza sauce, easy homemade taco sauce, pesto, and creamy avocado ranch dressing come to mind first because I like to have these on hand at all times.
 Last year, I did some dabbling with making a homemade enchilada sauce.
-There are so many good recipes for it online – Ali’s is one of my favorites – and after making the sauce several times, I figured I needed to get my own version on Sweet Cayenne!
+There are so many good recipes for it online - Ali's is one of my favorites - and after making the sauce several times, I figured I needed to get my own version on Sweet Cayenne!

 This enchilada sauce has the classic flavor of storebought red enchilada sauce but with an undertone of smokiness from deep reddish-brown ancho chile powder.
 I love that you can make it as mild or spicy as you like by adjusting the amount of cayenne or chipotle powder.
 The sauce comes together rather quickly and is easy to simmer away on the stovetop while you make some enchilada filling.
 And I always think that if you're going to put an ounce of effort into making a homemade sauce, you might as well make double so you can have some ready for later!
 So I've written this recipe in amounts that make a double batch.
 I know I'm thankful for this whenever I make it because there are so many delicious ways to use up the extra sauce.
 Let's make some!

 Making your own enchilada sauce

 - Make a little bit of roux - this is a mixture of starch and fat that thickens a sauce.
 You will start with heating some oil (I use avocado oil for this) in a saucepan, then whisk in a bit of flour.
 Cook it for a minute or two to cook out the starchy flavor from the flour.
 I've read in other recipes that a gluten-free flour blend will work fine for this step.